 An Act to Restore Religious and Philosophical Exemptions to Immunization Requirements

-HCM is supporting this bill, that would reinstate Religious and Philosophical exemptions to all students, and certain healthcare facilities.
+HCM is supported this bill, that would have reinstated Religious and Philosophical exemptions to all students, and certain healthcare facilities.

 LD 867 FAILED